 The Provenance Research Dept. employs a total of five people: the director, Dr Andrea Bambi, art historian, full-time position (chief curator post); Dr Johannes Gramlich, historian, full-time position (fixed-term contract from July 2016 to December 2020); TBD, formerly Johanna Poltermann M.A., art historian, full-time position (fixed-term contract from March 2015 to December 2020); Dr. Ilse von zur Mühlen, currently attached to the cataloguing section (fixed-term contract from July 2017 to June 2019); Anja Zechel M.A., historian, part-time position (permanent).
 The chief curator’s post and the part-time position are covered by the department’s budget, i.e., are regular positions.
 The fixed-term contracts are 75 percent financed by the Ministry and 25 percent by third-party funds.

-Since the Washington Conference Principles were agreed in 1998, the Staatsgemäldesammlungen has returned thirteen artworks to their rightful owners.
-The works came from the collections of James von Bleichröder, Eduard Behrens, Josef Block, Curt Glaser, Elisabeth Glanville, Julius Kien, August Liebmann Mayer, Max Meirowsky und Ottmar Strauss.
-The Bayerische Staatsgemäldesammlungen took a proactive approach and, on its own initiative, arranged the restitution of seven works to the descendants of James von Bleichröder, Eduard Behrens, Julius Kien und August Liebmann Mayer.
+Since the Washington Principles on Nazi-Confiscated Art were agreed in 1998, the Staatsgemäldesammlungen has made restitution of 14 works.
+These works had originated from the collections of James von Bleichröder, Eduard Behrens, Josef Block, Curt Glaser, Elisabeth Glanville, Julius Kien, August Liebmann Mayer, Max Meirowsky and Ottmar Strauss.
+Seven of these restitutions, to the heirs of James von Bleichröder, Eduard Behrens, Julius Kien and August Liebmann Mayer, were initiated proactively by the Bayerische Staatsgemäldesammlungen.

 Reports of Findings